amandakoster/GourmetSwap-frontend/README.md

   - moreInfo: (string)
   - howDidYouHear: (string)

+- **CookProfile**
+This component renders the cooks Bio and has a toggle function where the Bio will only render if the user is a cook.

-- **MealContainer**: purpose
+- **MealContainer**

-  - The meal container renders the form and inputs for the Meal Form
+  - This component renders the cooks Meal which links the Cook to their Meal.

 - **MealForm**: properties
   - title: (string)